aleclarson/fsx/README.md

 ```

 #### Tips

+- When one or more directories in a path don't exist, `fs.writeDir` will create them for you.

 - You can pass the desired encoding to `fs.readFile` ("utf8" by default).
 For example, pass `null` to return a `Buffer`.